openstack/ansible-hardening/doc/source/getting-started.rst

 Getting started
 ===============

-The openstack-ansible-security role can be used along with the `OpenStack-Ansible`_ project or as a standalone role that can be used along with other Ansible playbooks.
+The ansible-hardening role can be used along with the `OpenStack-Ansible`_ project or as a standalone role that can be used along with other Ansible playbooks.